 Identification of volunteers and work programs will be consistent with the ACFID Practice Note: "Responsible International Volunteering for Development".
-Participants will be required (as do all RPC personnel) to conform with RPC's own Code of Conduct which is based on ACFID principles.
+Participants will be required (as do all RPC personnel) to conform with RPC's own Code of Conduct which is based on internationally recognised principles.

 Typically, volunteers in the program will be young men and women who, perhaps more than many of their peers, are willing to chart unknown territory.
 The practical experience of working with RPC will assist these future leaders to understand rural communities and the challenges in achieving improvements in livelihoods.
 That experience will undoubtedly be beneficial for their future careers.

 A key element of the program will be preparatory training of the volunteer.
-This will include technical training appropriate for their program but also, significantly, training and guidance in ethics and minimum standards of conduct for working with organisations such as RPC.
-The practical situation in Malawi is such that the latter will also undoubtedly be beneficial for the future careers of participants.
+This will include technical training appropriate for their program, training and guidance in the RPC code of conduct and related operating policies, and familiarisation with the principles of international development in the context of RPC's work.
+This learning process and experience will also undoubtedly be beneficial for the future careers of participants.

 Prospective donors will have the opportunity to support a work program they consider significant.
 They will have a say in the program of activities and may well contribute suggestions to improve the impact and outcomes of the volunteer's activities.
 Through the reporting arrangements for the volunteer, donors will get a clear indication of the results of their generosity.

 In conducting its Volunteers Program, RPC will prioritise both the tasks which will be undertaken and the applicants who might be best suited as volunteers for that task.

 Tasks will be given priority with the following criteria in mind:

 Applicants for volunteer positions will be selected on the basis of: